 In many ways, soft shell crabs are the snow cones of seafood: an iconic, delicious and timeless summer treat.
 Soft shell crab also has a universal appeal and versatile flavor profile, making it suitable for diverse audiences and cooking methods.
 Party planners rejoice!
 So, don’t let menu planning dampen your summertime bliss!
-Here's your guide for soft shell crabs: their production process, purchasing tips, cooking methods (including humane ways to prepare live crab), and delicious soft shell crab recipes.
+Here's your guide to soft shell crabs: their production process, purchasing tips, cooking methods (including humane ways to prepare live crab), how to eat soft shell crabs, and delicious soft shell crab recipes.

 Harvesting Soft Shell Crabs

-Soft shell crab is in season spring through fall along the Gulf Coast, with slightly shorter seasons along the Chesapeake and East Coast.
+Soft shell crab season starts in spring through fall along the Gulf Coast, with slightly shorter seasons along the Chesapeake and East Coast.
 Soft shell crabs are not in season during the winter months, when the water temperature drops.

 When you are purchasing soft shell crabs, keep the following in mind:

 Soft shell crabs come in different sizes.
 Soft shell crabs are categorized into 5 basic size categories: mediums, hotels, primes, jumbos, and whales.
-These size categories are defined as follows:
+These size categories are defined as:

 - Mediums: 3.5 to 4 inches